rainfore/pursuit/README.md

 pursuit dev
 ```

-See [pursuit-cli](https://github.com/rainfore/pursuit-cli) for more commands.
+See [pursuit-cli](https://github.com/rainfore/pursuit-cli) for more details.